pau1a/Transcrypt/SAIS.md

 | Report Service     | Report output     | Yes       | No          | Clean failure, no partial artefacts  |
 | Auth Adapter       | OIDC              | Yes       | No          | Visible login failure                |

+---

+# ✅ **TODO 1 — Evidence Upload Format & Limits (Product-Level Requirement)**

+**Where it lands in 3.3:** Evidence Service

+**Why it’s needed:**
+Your PRD defines hashing, immutability, artefact binding, and S3 prefixes — but *not* evidence constraints such as file types, max size, or concurrency.

+This directly affects:

+* behaviour of the **Evidence Service**
+* what the API Gateway is allowed to accept
+* user experience
+* report consistency
+* security posture

+Without this, 3.3 cannot fully define:

+* allowed MIME types
+* rejection rules
+* side-effects
+* maximum upload size
+* edge-case handling (e.g., ZIPs, large archives)

+**TODO-SAIS-EVID-01:**
+“Specify allowable evidence file types, maximum file size, and whether multi-file bundles (ZIP) are supported.
+These are product-level constraints missing from the PRD and required before finalising Evidence Service contracts.”

+---

+# ✅ **TODO 2 — Session Semantics (Product-Level Requirement)**

+**Where it lands in 3.3:** API Gateway + Auth Adapter

+**Why it’s needed:**
+The PRD talks extensively about trust, predictability, explainability, and frictionless onboarding, but it *never* states:

+* session lifetime
+* refresh-token strategy
+* whether users stay logged in overnight
+* whether admin actions need step-up MFA
+* whether Marketing pages show authenticated state
+* how the Marketing↔Essentials identity handoff persists

+This isn’t “implementation detail” — it’s **user-facing behaviour**.

+It governs everything from:

+* user frustration
+* onboarding drop-off
+* support load
+* perceived stability
+* compliance traceability
+* how the API Gateway handles tokens

+Without a product-level decision, the SAIS can’t finalise:

+* token expiry rules
+* session-refresh behaviour
+* what happens mid-flow
+* handoff behaviour across surfaces

+**TODO-SAIS-AUTH-02:**
+“Define session lifetime, refresh behaviour, cross-surface session visibility, and MFA escalation requirements.
+These are product truths missing from the PRD and required to close the API Gateway + Auth Adapter behaviour model.”

 ### 3.4 External Integrations